Washington County License Hearing Guide

 What It Is

-• Separate from Criminal Court: The ALR hearing is a completely separate proceeding from your criminal DUI case.
-It is conducted by the Georgia DDS, not a criminal court judge.
+The ALR hearing is a separate administrative proceeding from your criminal DUI case.
+It's conducted by the Georgia DDS, not the criminal court.
+The purpose of the hearing is to determine whether the DDS has sufficient evidence to justify suspending your driver's license.

 How to Prepare